aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/DivingSpider.md

 ## `data` usage
 At the start of the action, if `data` is null or empty, it's initialised to be 1 element with a starting value of 0.

 - `data[0]`: An actor turn cooldown for inflicting themselves the [Shield](../../Actors%20states/BattleCondition/Shield.md) condition in the post move logic.
 When inflicting themselves the condition in the post move logic, the value is set to 2.
-It is decremented at the end of the action if it's not 0, but the decrement is at the expense of being able to inflict themselves the condition so it prevents it.
+It is decremented at the end of the action if it's not 0, but the decrement is at the expense of not being able to inflict themselves the condition so it prevents it.
 It's only when the value becomes 0 (after 2 completed actor turns) that this enemy can inflict themsevles with the `Shield` condition again in the post move logic.

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
 HardMode being true does the following changes: